 At the firm of Tuite Law, our Rockford personal injury attorneys care about you.
 When you are injured on the job, we want to make sure that you get the benefits you deserve and are passionate about every case we take on.

-We also have years’ worth of experienced in workers’ compensation law and appealing denied claims, and thoroughly understand the process.
-To learn more and schedule your free consultation, please use our online form to send us a message today.
+We also have years’ worth of experience in workers’ compensation law and appealing denied claims, and thoroughly understand the process.
+To learn more and schedule your free consultation, please use our online form to send us a message today or call us at 877-965-5777.